Tests and diagnosisBy Mayo Clinic Staff

 - Lab tests.
 These may include, for example, a check of your thyroid function or a screening for alcohol and drugs.

-- Psychological evaluation.
-A doctor or mental health provider will talk to you about your symptoms, thoughts, feelings and behavior patterns.
+- A psychological evaluation.
+A doctor or mental health provider talks to you about your symptoms, thoughts, feelings and behavior patterns.
 You may be asked to fill out a questionnaire to help answer these questions.

 Determining which mental illness you have

-Sometimes it's difficult to find out which particular mental illness may be causing your symptoms.
+Sometimes it's difficult to find out which mental illness may be causing your symptoms.
 But taking the time and effort to get an accurate diagnosis will help

 Classes of mental illness

 The main classes of mental illness are:

 - Neurodevelopmental disorders.
 This class covers a wide range of problems that usually begin in infancy or childhood, often before the child begins grade school.
 Examples include autism spectrum disorder, attention-deficit/hyperactivity disorder (ADHD) and learning disorders.

 - Schizophrenia spectrum and other psychotic disorders.
 Psychotic disorders cause detachment from reality — such as delusions, hallucinations, and disorganized thinking and speech.
 The most notable example is schizophrenia, although other classes of disorders can be associated with detachment from reality at times.